Albies, Rosario's late-game heroics lead to walk-off win in Game 1

 This browser does not support the video element.

-ATLANTA -- With just two hits over the first 6 2/3 innings of Saturday’s first matchup against the Cardinals, the Braves were in danger of being held scoreless for the third time in five games.
+In Game 1, the Braves tallied just two hits over the first 6 2/3 innings and Atlanta was in danger of being held scoreless for the third time in five games.

-Cardinals starting pitcher Kyle Gibson gave Atlanta hitters fits through his first six innings of work, as he allowed just two hits and kept the Braves off the board.
+Cardinals starting pitcher Kyle Gibson got the nod for Game 1 and gave Atlanta hitters fits through his first six innings of his outing.
+He allowed just two hits and kept the Braves off the board in the first six frames.

-With two down in the bottom of the seventh, Travis d’Arnaud singled.
-Cardinals manager Oliver Marmol elected to pull Gibson and bring on Ryan Fernandez to face Rosario in relief.
+With two down in the bottom of the seventh, Travis d’Arnaud singled and Cardinals manager Oliver Marmol elected to pull Gibson and bring on Ryan Fernandez to face Rosario in relief.
 Rosario greeted Fernandez with a Statcast-projected 360-foot home run into the Chop House in right field.

 This browser does not support the video element.